Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Local Keyframe-Based Reference-Frame Alignment}

 \Cref{equ:dt_random_walk} models the evolution of the true reference frame w.r.t. the $\World$ frame.
 While it is important to analyze the actual drift occurring for each measurement, modeling the optimization variable as $\T_{\World \Reference_{i, k}}$ introduces numerical issues when traveling large distances.
-This is illustrated at the top of \Cref{fig:method_local_keyframe_illustration}, where one can see the effect of aligning rotation-wise around the origin; with increasing distance, the rotation lever arm gets larger, leading to proportionally increased sensitivity w.r.t. to the origin distance.
+With increasing distance, the rotation lever arm gets larger, leading to proportionally increased sensitivity w.r.t. to the origin distance.
 As a result, in \ac{HF}, a new keyframe is generated whenever a new reference-frame alignment variable is created (after $\Delta t$).
-The measurements associated with a reference frame are then manually transformed to this new keyframe location $\Keyframe$ via $\T_{\Keyframe_{i, k+1}} \Reference_i$, allowing for local adaptation along the trajectory in case of occurring drift.
+The measurements associated with a reference frame are then manually transformed to this new keyframe location \replace{$\Keyframe$}{$\Keyframe_{i, k+1}$} via \replace{$\T_{\Keyframe_{i, k+1}}\Reference_i$}{$\T_{\Keyframe_{i, k+1} \Reference_i}$}, allowing for local adaptation along the trajectory in case of occurring drift.
 Moreover, the resulting transformation between the previous reference alignment frame remains as uncertain as before but gets a non-zero mean in position:\looseness=-1

 Here, $\text{exp}([\sethreetangent_{i, \mu}]_\wedge) = \T_{\Keyframe_{i, k} \Keyframe_{i, k+1}}$ is the known shift in keyframe location solely based on the corresponding measurements (independent of the optimization output) with zero rotation, i.e.,\looseness=-1